Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 ## The stack and Contexts

 The native stack is only used when calling non-Smalltalk functions.
-All Smalltalk stack frames (Contexts) are implemented in a Smalltalk linked list of Contexts.
+All Smalltalk stack frames (Contexts) are implemented in a Smalltalk linked list of `Context` objects.
 They are initially allocated on the Smalltalk stack which resides at the beginning of a Process (and are actually not completely filled in as long as they reside in the stack).
 If the stack becomes too deep, the Contexts will be spilled to the Process' Nursery arena (and potentially to the Global arena).
 Similarly, if `thisContext` is returned from a method, the Context (and ones it links to) will be spilled to the heap.

 There are several reasons for this, but the primary reasons are that: a) all the GC roots are on the stack or in the current Context which means that it is easy to do precise GC; and b) switching between interpreter and native implementation is seamless.
+## Dispatch and Polymorphic Inline Caches
+When a message send is encountered a sequence of threaded words are output:
+1. Either a `SetupReturn` for a normal send, or a `SetupNoReturn` for a tail send.
+These both get the class from the receiver and the selector from the following word. `SetupReturn` also saves the return address (the address after the `DispatchDynamic` - the offset of which is also in that argument word) in the `Context`. `SetupNoReturn` doesn't save the return, but does restructure the stack (the parameters of which are also in that argument word).
+There are versions of both of these for unary and binary selectors as well as the general case, and there are versions of `SetupNoReturn` for with/without `Context` for the current method.
+2. A sequence of `DispatchDirect` words, each followed by a `nil`.
+	1. `DispatchDirect` gets the class of the receiver from the signature, hashes into the appropriate dispatch table, finds the appropriate method (which may require probing through the table).
+	2. It then replaces the `DispatchDirect` and the `nil` with disambiguator for the method and the address of the `CompiledMethod`.
+	3. Therefore, the next time we send here, the word will point directly into the code.
+So, these become a PIC, and bypass the hashing.
+3. Finally a `DispatchDynamic`.
+This is the fallback and is never replaced.
+It does the same lookup of the class and hashing, but rather than probing for a match, it jumps indirectly through the dispatch table which is laid out the same way: a code address to execute followed by the `CompiledMethod` address.
+4. This sequence will also be directly used for dispatch by any JIT code (although step 1 will be done in the JIT code with the native PC pointing to the return point in the JIT code, and the threaded PC pointing to the word after the `DynamicDispatch`).
+This means that: a) the JIT code benefits from the same PIC as the threaded code; b) no code addresses (other than the current method) are embedded in native code and would have to be invalidated; c) JIT dispatch is a little more expensive than it would otherwise be.
+If a send is to a known method of a known class, then only one `DirectDispatch` need be generated and no `DynamicDIspatch`.
+If the send is to this method (after inlining) steps 2-3 will be replaced by a `Branch`.
 #### Stack example

 When m4 has called m3 has called m2 has called m1 has called m0, but we haven't created a Context for m0 yet, the stack looks like (lower addresses at the top of the  diagrams):